 What is the Westportif Cycle challenge?

-This Sportif (leisure cycle) has 3 distances ( 80k, 120k and 160k) to suit all abilities and 150k for the more seasoned cyclist.
-The event is set over rolling terrain, taking in most of the picturesque parts of Mayo and Connemara.
-The bike sections are all on sealed rural roads, but bring a spare tube and pump in case of a puncture as you need to be self-sufficient in the event of a puncture!
-Remember to fit at least one water bottle to your bike as it’s important to take on fluids.
+This Sportif (leisure cycle) has 2 distances - 80k to suit all abilities and 150k for the more seasoned cyclist.
+The event is set over rolling terrain, taking in most of the picturesque parts of Mayo.
+The bike sections are all on sealed rural roads but do bring a spare tube and pump, as you need to be self-sufficient in the event of a puncture!
+Remember to fit at least one water bottle into your bike, as it’s important to take on fluids as you ride!

 How long will it take to complete the course?

-Advanced – If you are a competitive cyclist, experienced sportif/ leisure cyclist or fitness enthusiast and are extremely active every week, we expect the first participants to finish the 160k route in around 5 hours, 3.45hrs for the 120k and the 80k in about 2.45hrs.
+Advanced (competitive cyclist, experienced sportif/leisure cyclist or fitness enthusiast and extremely active every week).
+We expect the first participants to finish the 150k route in around 5 hours and the 80k in about 2.75 hours.

-Intermediate – If you are starting training with a good level of fitness, maybe train twice or three times a week, but have never tried a Sportif event before.
-We recommend the 120k route for intermediate cylists.
-Times to complete (Approx) 160k in around 6hrs, 120k in 5hrs and the shorter 80k event in 3.30hrs.
+Intermediate (starting training with a good fitness level, maybe training twice or three times a week, but have never tried a Sportif event before).
+We recommend the 80k route.
+Intermediate-level cyclists are expected to complete 150k in around 6 hours and the shorter 80k event in 3.5hours.

 What type of bike do I need?

-Safety first; you should ensure that the bike is properly serviced, with working brakes; you want to feel safe and confident on your bike.
+Safety first; you should ensure that your bike is properly serviced, with working brakes; you want to feel safe and confident on your bike.
 You must obey the rules of the road at all times as the event is entirely on open roads.
 (The good news is the roads are quiet).
 Wearing of a helmet is compulsory – no helmet, no ride!

 Bike choices in terms of speed:

-• A road bike (racer) would be fastest choice.
+• A road bike (racer) would be the fastest choice.

 • Hybrid with straight handlebars would be next